mnemonic-no/grafeo/README.md

 ##### Configuration

 * The application is configured with a properties file.
 See `executable/application.properties.localhost` as an example.
-This configuration needs to point to your Cassandra installation.
+This configuration needs to point to your Cassandra and Elasticsearch installations.
 * Access control including users and organizations is defined in another properties file.
 See `executable/acl.properties.localhost` as an example and the [specification](https://github.com/mnemonic-no/act-platform/wiki/Role-Based-Access-Control) for more details.
 Make sure that your application configuration points to this properties file as well.